Genital HERPES

 What are the symptoms of genital herpes?

 Most people infected with HSV-1 or HSV-2 are asymptomatic or experience very mild symptoms that often go unnoticed or are mistaken for another skin condition.
 Consequently, 87.4% of those infected remain unaware of their status.
-When symptoms do occur, they typically manifest as one or more vesicles on or around the genitals, rectum, or mouth.
+When symptoms do occur, they typically manifest as one or more vesicles on or around the genitals, rectum, or mouth (oral herpes).
 The average incubation period after exposure is about four days, with a range of two to twelve days.
 These vesicles can rupture, leading to painful ulcers that may take two to four weeks to heal.
 This occurrence is referred to as an "outbreak" or episode.

 The clinical manifestations of genital herpes vary between the initial and recurrent outbreaks of HSV.
 The first outbreak often involves a longer duration of herpetic lesions, increased viral shedding (which raises the likelihood of transmission), and systemic symptoms such as fever, body aches, swollen lymph nodes, or headaches.